kedro-org/kedro-training/training_docs/02_prerequisites.md

 A clean install of Kedro is designed to be lightweight.
 If you later need additional tools, it is possible to install them later.

->**Note**: If you encounter any problems, please engage Kedro community support on [Stack Overflow](https://stackoverflow.com/questions/tagged/kedro).
+>**Note**: If you encounter any problems, please engage Kedro community support on [Stack Overflow](https://stackoverflow.com/questions/tagged/kedro), or refer to the [Kedro.Community Discourse channel](https://discourse.kedro.community/) that is managed by Kedroids all over the world.

 ## Code editor
 There are many code editors to choose from.
 Here are some we recommend: